 But did you know there are four types of federal direct loans?

-This article, the first in a three-part series, will summarize the ins and outs of one type of loan — federal direct subsidized loans — and explain why, if you must borrow for college, they are the best deal around.
+This article, the first in a two-part series, will summarize the ins and outs of one type of loan — federal direct subsidized loans — and explain why, if you must borrow for college, they are the best deal around.

 Since not everyone will qualify for a subsidized loan, and because there are annual and lifetime limits on how much you can borrow, we’ll also talk about other types of loans you can fall back on.

 Let’s begin by getting a handle on what exactly a direct subsidized student loan is, and how it’s different from other loans you might turn to.

 The first thing you’ll notice looking at the chart below is that direct subsidized loans and direct unsubsidized loans for undergraduates offer the lowest interest rate of all federal loans.

 |Loan Type||Borrower Type||Disbursed on or after 7/1/19 and before 7/1/20||Disbursed on or after 7/1/18 and before 7/1/19||Disbursed on or after 7/1/17 and before 7/1/18|